 Posology

-Metalyse must be prescribed by physicians experienced in neurovascular care and the use of thrombolytic treatment, with the facilities to monitor that use, see section 4.4.
+Metalyse must be prescribed by physicians experienced in neurovascular care and the use of thrombolytic treatment, with the facilities to monitor that use.

-Treatment with Metalyse must be initiated as early as possible and no later than 4.5 hours after last known well and after exclusion of intracranial haemorrhage by appropriate imaging techniques, see section 4.4.
+Treatment with Metalyse must be initiated as early as possible and no later than 4.5 hours after last known well and after exclusion of intracranial haemorrhage by appropriate imaging techniques.
 The treatment effect is time-dependent; therefore, earlier treatment increases the probability of a favourable outcome.

 The appropriate presentation of tenecteplase product should be chosen carefully and in line with the indication.
 The 25 mg presentation of tenecteplase is only intended for use in acute ischaemic stroke.